The Job and Gertrud Tamaki Professor of Chemistry

 Wu Tsai Neuroscience Institute

-Bianxiao Cui studied materials science and engineering at the University of Science & Technology of China before pursuing doctoral study in physical chemistry at the University of Chicago.
-In thesis work under Prof. Stuart Rice, she explored dynamic heterogeneity and phase transition in colloidal liquids.
+Bianxiao Cui studied materials science and engineering at the University of Science & Technology of China before pursuing a doctoral study in physical chemistry at the University of Chicago.
+In her thesis work under Prof. Stuart Rice, she explored dynamic heterogeneity and phase transition in colloidal liquids.
 She moved to California to do postdoctoral research with Prof. Steven Chu on single-molecule imaging of nerve growth factor signal transduction in neurons.
 She joined the Stanford Department of Chemistry in 2008.
-She was awarded the National Science Foundation INSPIRE Award for interdisciplinary research, as well as the NSF New Innovator and CAREER Awards, among others.
+She was awarded the NIH New Innovator award, NSF CREER award, NSF INSPIRE Award for interdisciplinary research, Barany Award from the Biophysical Society, and Breakthrough Science Initiative Award from Ono Pharma, among others.